emree-1/emree-1.github.io/_posts/2025-01-17-irisctf2025-osint-checking-out-of-winter.md

 ![Image of the lounge chair I assume the picture was taken.](/assets/img/irisctf2025/osint/checking_out_of_winter/adams_chair.png){: w="500"}

-Unfortunately, identifying the exact lounge chair wasn’t part of the challenge, so I’ll never know if I was correct—unless Adam himself confirms it!
+Unfortunately, identifying the exact lounge chair wasn’t part of the challenge, so I’ll never know if I was correct—unless Adam himself confirms it !

 ## Conclusion

 And that’s how I discovered that the hotel Adam stayed at was *Hilton Los Cabos* !
 This challenge was relatively easy but very engaging.
 With a bit of luck, it could even have been solved in just one Google Image lookup.
 It highlights how much information a single picture can reveal and serves as a valuable reminder to be cautious about what we share online.

 Thank you for reading my writeup !
 I hope it was clear and helpful.
 Feel free to share your feedback—this is my first writeup, and I’m eager to improve my writing and explanations.
-See you in the next one!
+See you in the next one !

 *emree1*